 - After a final permitting inspection, the Permit to Operate will be issued by State Health Department.

-- The fee to be paid of the permit is $150 for 1 permit and is valid for Restaurants, Bars, Meat Markets, Seafood Markets etc.
+- The fee to be paid for the permit is $150 for 1 permit and is valid for Restaurants, Bars, Meat Markets, Seafood Markets etc.

 - There will be an extra fee of $25 for a temporary special event permit.